-February 2015 Loan and Security Agreement
+February 2015 Loan and Security Agreement-Hercules Technology Growth Capital, Inc.

-In February 2015, we entered into a loan and security agreement with Hercules Technology Growth Capital, Inc., or Hercules for a term loan of up to \$25.0 million.
-A first tranche of \$16.5 million was funded upon execution of the loan agreement, approximately \$15.5 million of which was used to repay our existing term loan with Oxford.
-We are scheduled to make interest-only payments on the loan until July 1, 2016, which period may be extended under certain circumstances.
-Under the terms of the loan agreement, we may, but are not obligated to, draw an additional tranche of up to \$8.5 million prior to July 1, 2016, subject to the achievement of certain clinical milestones, which may be extended to December 31, 2016 under certain circumstances.
+The first tranche of the Hercules Loan was funded in February 2015.
+We are scheduled to make interest only payments on the Hercules Loan until July 1, 2016, which period may be extended under certain circumstances.
+Under the terms of the Hercules Loan, we may, but are not obligated to draw an additional tranche of up to \$8.5 million prior to July 1, 2016, subject to the achievement of certain clinical milestones, which may be extended to December 31, 2016 under certain circumstances.